-You may apply for a Marriage License (called Filing Intentions to Marry) at any Town or City Clerk's Office in Massachusetts and then marry anywhere in Massachusetts (please note that the town or city where you apply is where your license will be filed, not the town or city where the marriage is performed).
+You may apply for a Marriage License (called Filing Intentions to Marry) at any Town or City Clerk's Office in Massachusetts and marry anywhere in Massachusetts Note: the town or city where you apply is where your license will be filed, not the town or city where the marriage is performed.

 The fee for a Marriage License in Orleans is $40.00.
 Fees vary from town to town.
 The Marriage License is valid for 60 days from the date of application